I think you'll agree with me when I say:

 CAC stands for customer acquisition cost.

-It means exactly what it says: how much do we have to spend (in sales & marketing dollars) to acquire a customer?
+It means exactly what it says: how much must we spend (in sales & marketing dollars) to acquire a customer?

-To calculate this, take the total marketing and sales expenses for a given period and divide it by new customers acquired in that period.
+To calculate this, divide the total marketing and sales expenses by the number of new customers acquired for a given period.

 CAC = (Sales & Marketing Spend) / # of New Customers Acquired